ansman/kotshi/README.md

 Kotshi ![Build status](https://travis-ci.org/ansman/kotshi.svg?branch=master)
 ===

-An annotations processor that generates [Moshi](https://github.com/square/moshi) adapters from Kotlin classes.
+An annotation processor that generates [Moshi](https://github.com/square/moshi) adapters from Kotlin classes.

 There is a reflective adapter for Kotlin but that requires the kotlin reflection library which adds a lot of methods and increase the binary size which in a constrained environment such as Android is something is not preferable.